portworx/px-docs/scheduler/mesosphere-dcos/index.md

 * avoid fragile block device mount/unmount operations that block or delay failover operations
 * encrypt data at rest and in flight at the container level

-Read on for how to use Portworx to provide [persistent storage for Mesosphere DC/OS and marathon](https://portworx.com/use-case/persistent-storage-dcos/)and use it with [DC/OS Commons frameworks](https://docs.mesosphere.com/service-docs/) for some of the most popular stateful services.
+Read on for how to use Portworx to provide [persistent storage for Mesosphere DC/OS and marathon](https://portworx.com/use-case/persistent-storage-dcos/) and use it with [DC/OS Commons frameworks](https://docs.mesosphere.com/service-docs/) for some of the most popular stateful services.

 ## Using Portworx with Mesosphere DCOS